Eric-McKinney/mint/log.md

 ### June 4th, 2024

 Goals for today:
-- [ ] Write a few more tests or eval.c
+- [x] Write a few more tests or eval.c

 Notes:
     - Development is going to be a lot slower except for weekends going forward because I'm working as an intern 9-5

+Issues:
+1. Function evaluation runs into "unbound identifier" when the body is evaluated